steemit/condenser/.github/ISSUE_TEMPLATE.md

-# Make sure before open new issue
+# Before open issue make sure

 Before opening a new issue, please take a moment to review our [**community guidelines**](https://github.com/GolosChain/tolstoy/blob/master/.github/CONTRIBUTING.md) to make the contribution process easy and effective for everyone involved.